ccraddock/cluster_roi/index.md

 ---
 layout: page
-title: pyClusterRoi
+title: pyClusterROI
-tagline: Python libarary for the spatially constrained parcellation of fMRI data.
+tagline: Data driven construction of ROIs from fMRI data.
 ---
 {% include JB/setup %}

-= pyClusterROI  =

-pyClusterROI is a set of python scripts that implement the spatially constrained clustering methods described in <pubmed>21769991</pubmed> This is a method for generating ROIs based on the group-level clustering of functional MRI data.
+pyClusterROI is a set of python scripts that implement the spatially constrained clustering methods described in <pubmed>21769991</pubmed>, which is a method for generating ROIs based on the group-level clustering of functional MRI data.
 A spatial constraint is imposed to ensure that the resulting ROIs are spatially coherent, i.e. the voxels in the resulting ROIs are connected.
 Using